upea-corporation/upea-corporation.github.io/README.md

 <br>

 ## **Project Details**
 This website is inspired by the SCP wiki and the UrbanShade wiki from the Roblox game, Pressure.
-The site also functions as an ARG (Alternate Reality Game) to create a more interactive and mysterious experience.
-It's important to note that the entire history of UPEA Corporation, as well as the employee registry, is completely fictional.
+The site functions as a Community Wikipedia to create a more interactive and mysterious experience.
+It is important to note that the entire history of UPEA Corporation, as well as the employee registry, is entirely fictional.
 The initials UPEA stand for Unidad de Protección Especial Antropoide (Anthropoid Special Protection Unit).

 <br>